This is our detailed review of the 2020 Gigabyte Aorus 17G XB.

 Outer temperatures, on the other hand, are excellent here, with most of the interior sitting under 30 degrees even when running games.
 This is one of the most comfortable notebooks to game on out there.

-*Daily Use – streaming Netflix in EDGE for 30 minutes, Silent Profile, fans at 27-33 dB
+*Daily Use – streaming Netflix in EDGE for 30 minutes, AI Balanced profile, fans at 27-33 dB

-*Gaming – Ai Blue profile – playing Far Cry 5 for 30 minutes, Turbo Profile, fans at 47-48 dB
+*Gaming – Ai Blue profile – playing Far Cry 5 for 30 minutes, Ai Blue profile, fans at 47-48 dB

 For connectivity, there’s Wireless 6 and Bluetooth 5 through an Intel AX201 chip on this unit, as well as Gigabit Lan.
 Our sample performed well near the router, but the speeds dropped a fair bit at 30+ feet away with obstacles in between, so the range seems to be a bit short here.